 Designed for science majors, this course is a study of biochemistry, cellular structure and function, histology, and the system study of the integumentary, skeletal, muscular, and nervous systems of the human body.
 Laboratory with dissections.
-Prerequisites: BIO 111, BIO 112, and CHEM 102.
+Prerequisites: BIO 112, and CHEM 102 or consent of instructor.
+(HPE Majors can take BIO 321 if they have completed BIO 101.